-In the case that a Qualifying session cannot take place, for any reason, or that a Qualifying session is stopped before times can be set, then Free Practice 2 will be considered as the pre-qualifying session for the race.
-In this case, the best time from each relevant Driver during Free Practice 2 will be used to set the grid.
+In the case that a Qualifying session cannot take place, for any reason, or that a Qualifying session is stopped before times can be set, then the pre-qualifying session will be used to set the grid for the race.
+In this case, the best time from each relevant Driver during the prequalifying session will be used to set the grid.